Do I still need AGLedger if I already run an observability platform?

 Complement

-What to keep, what AGLedger adds
+What to keep, what AGLedger adds underneath

-| If you have | Keep it for | AGLedger adds |
+| If you have | Keep it for | AGLedger adds underneath |

 |---|---|---|

-| LangSmith / Langfuse | LangChain and LangGraph tracing, prompt registry, dataset-based eval runs, playground debugging | Cross-framework attribution for HTTP calls and non-LangChain handoffs, Ed25519-signed and hash-chained records, federation across organizational boundaries, customer-owned data plane |
+| LangSmith / Langfuse | LangChain and LangGraph tracing, prompt registry, dataset-based eval runs, playground debugging | Signed, hash-chained records of intent and result across any HTTP call and non-LangChain handoff, signed delegation chains, federation across organizational boundaries, a customer-owned data plane |

-| Galileo / Arize | Quality scoring, hallucination detection, faithfulness metrics, drift monitoring, production observability | Non-repudiation, cryptographic proof of what the agent did (separate from how well it did it), tamper-evident audit chain, signed delegation handoffs between agents |
+| Galileo / Arize | Quality scoring, hallucination detection, faithfulness metrics, drift monitoring, production observability | A tamper-evident record of what the work intended and produced, separate from how well it scored, with signed delegation handoffs and an auditor-verifiable chain |

-| Helicone | LLM call gateway, request caching, cost tracking, per-model usage analytics | Workflow-level records that sit above individual LLM calls, delegation chains across agents and services, Settlement Signals for terminal verdicts on consequential work |
+| Helicone | LLM call gateway, request caching, cost tracking, per-model usage analytics | Workflow-level records that sit above individual LLM calls, delegation chains across agents and services, and Settlement Signals on terminal verdicts for consequential work |

-| OpenTelemetry only | Distributed traces, metrics, structured logs across your microservices | Business-meaningful units of work above the span level, signed verdict state, federation, Settlement Signals, SCITT-aligned transparency envelopes |
+| OpenTelemetry only | Distributed traces, metrics, structured logs across your microservices | Business-meaningful units of work above the span level, signed verdict state, federation, Settlement Signals, and SCITT-aligned transparency envelopes |

-| No platform yet | — | AGLedger may be sufficient on its own for the accountability layer.
-It is not sufficient for tracing, evaluation, or orchestration — add a platform when one of those becomes the bottleneck. |
+| No platform yet | - | AGLedger can stand alone as the accountability layer.
+It is not a substitute for tracing, evaluation, or orchestration - add a platform when one of those becomes the bottleneck. |

 Differentiators